redbooth/teambox/README.md

 TODO (Version 2)
 -----

-* being able to delete comments and files
+* being able to delete comments
-* fixture data, so when were in development we can load up a project quickly
+* seed data, so when were in development we can load up a project quickly

 TODO (Version 2.1)
 -----